mrcreasey/oc-ds-p6-nlp-computer-vision/README.md

 - Replace VGG-16 with recent (pre-trained) deep learning models are faster, more efficient, more accurate
 - Try out different dense layer and regularization mechanisms
-- adjust trhe learning rate during fine-tuning
+- Adjust the learning rate during fine-tuning of the transfer learning model
 - Add the text features extracted by TF-IDF as inputs to the deep learning model, alongside the image features extracted by convolution layers, before fine-tuning the weights of the final dense layers and the softmax layer.